Exporting rudof as an MCP server

 /path/to/rudofwith the actual path to yourrudofbinary.

-If you prefer to use HTTP-SSE transport, you need to verify:
+If you want to test the streamable-http transport, you need to verify:

-rudof MCP serveris running locally (for example, usingrudof mcp --transport http-sse).- Node.js is installed on your system (required to use the
+rudof MCP serveris running locally (for example, usingrudof mcp --transport streamable-http).- Node.js is installed on your system (required to use the

 mcp-remotecommand). - The Authorization Server is deployed and running (see